s-unger/lml/README.md

 Links are not easy to define, because the connection between the LML file and the content could be lost.
 TODO: Links definieren

+### Interpreter specification
+Interpreter consists of multiple parts:
+#### LML reader
+Input: lml
+Output: data structure
+#### HTML renderer
+Input: data structure and elml
+Output: html
+#### LML writer
+Input: data structure
+Output:lml

 ## Applications
 The following applications are planned for the beginning:
-* Website output: Generates webcontent from LML
+* Website output: Generates webcontent from LML <br> Structure: lml reader => html renderer
 * Creator tool: WYSIWYG-Editor for content creation
-* Translate: Displays variables of two languages in a list for translators to work
+* Translate: Displays variables of two languages in a list for translators to work <br> Structure: lml reader => lml writer

 # Developer